The Client List (TV series): Development

 The show is based around Lifetime's 2010 television film of the same name, with Jennifer Love Hewitt reprising the lead role.
 The series, however, is a re-imagining of the film and is not a direct continuation of the film's storyline.
 The most notable change is that the husband of Hewitt's character abandons his family in the television series before she becomes involved in prostitution, whereas in the film he leaves with their children after the scandal is exposed.

 The pilot was written by Jordan Budde, and the film's producers all executive-produced the series alongside Hewitt.
-Budde got the job because Suzanne Martin was busy working on Hot in Cleveland at the time.
+Budde got the job because Suzanne Martin, who wrote the film, was busy working on Hot in Cleveland at the time.
 Upon being given the assignment Budde watched the original movie and felt that the story had ended and also that it was "super depressing" instead he decided to reimagine the show and pitched it that way to Lifetime who accepted.
 At one point the network toyed with the idea of calling the show "The Rub" and have no connection to the original movie although they eventually decided against this.

 Early on Hewitt was involved in the casting of her masseuse clients, although as the show went on she dialed back her involvement in this.
 This, in part, led to complaints that "the guys were all so good looking".
 Later the team tried to cast "more real guys" although by this point the network refused, insisting on "hot guys".

 Three promotional materials were filmed in October 2011 and released before the series premiered.
 The first of these materials, released on January 26, 2012, featured Hewitt performing Shirley Bassey's "Big Spender" in a music video-style advert, in reference to the true nature of the work at the massage parlor.
 The video received much interest from the media due to Hewitt's risqué role, who noted that "based on this new promo, the show is going to be seriously hot."